BuzzFeed Has A Bed Bugs Outbreak And We're All Being Totally Mature About It

 Bed bugs are HELL SPAWN THAT MAKE NORMALLY TOUGH NEW YORKERS PEE THEIR PANTS.

-They're 1/4 inch-long insects that feast on human blood and like to live in your bed, as their name would suggest.
+They're 1/4-inch-long insects that feast on human blood and like to live in your bed, as their name would suggest.
 They're also notoriously difficult to exterminate.

-A few years back, the city had a wide outbreak of the insects and they've been part of the popular consciousness ever since.
+A few years back the city had a wide outbreak of the insects, and they've been part of the popular consciousness ever since.

-So imagine our joy when an email went out at 11:41 p.m. last night alerting us that our worst fears had come to pass and we had been marked by the devil.
+So imagine our joy when an email went out at 11:41 p.m. last night alerting us that our worst fears had come to pass, and that we had been marked by the devil.

 Here's a section of the email sent out to staff: